 “What is your desired salary?
 What is your target compensation?”
 These are common questions job candidates and seekers likely have or will encounter on a job application or in an interview question when speaking with a hiring manager.
+Maybe you just quit your job and are now encountering these questions.

 How do you respond?
 What if you share a salary that is too high?
 Or too low?
 How do you even come up with a number in the first place?